dew727/Pairing-Center-Prediction/RESULTS.md

   tracks the fine-tune-only head to within ±0.01 skill across the whole L2 sweep.

-Interpretation: four paralogs with hyper-specific variable positions are **below the threshold at which internal LOPO can demonstrate protein→motif generalisation**.
+Interpretation: four paralogs with hyper-specific variable positions are **below the threshold at which internal leave-one-paralog-out can demonstrate protein→motif generalization**.
 This does not doom the project — it relocates the evidence.
 The case for any predicted motif must come from the **Tier 2/3 biological evaluation** (does the predicted
 C. briggsae motif cluster at a chromosome end, chromosome-specifically, with tandem-repeat spacing, and agree with the model-free terminal k-mer enrichment?) and, ultimately, from far more training data (SELEX/ChIP across more species).
-A caveat on the negative result itself: with n=4, all skill numbers carry large variance; they bound what LOPO can *show*, not necessarily what a scaled-up model could achieve.
+A caveat on the negative result itself: with n=4, all skill numbers carry large variance; they bound what leave-one-paralog-out can *show*, not necessarily what a scaled-up model could achieve.

 **C. briggsae predictions (`cb_predicted_motifs_nn.csv`).** The nearest-neighbour rule applied cross-species (C. elegans average used for centering; the C. briggsae proteins